localstack/docs/content/en/user-guide/integrations/serverless-framework/index.md

 ```

 ### Hot reload
-To get hot-relaod up and running quickly. put the following into a script before you run sls deploy.
+To get hot-reload up and running quickly, put the following into a script before you run sls deploy.

-You need the region set to the same region you are using otherwise the bucket and ssm param can't be found by the sls deployment
+You need the region set to the same region in your config otherwise the bucket and ssm param can't be found by the sls deployment

 - note: this requires the localstack awslocal cli to be installed